Noise provides a flexible, powerful, and aesthetic source of variation that often works better than using a plain random number generator.

 You could also use

-noiseDetail() function allows you to control the “roughness” or “detail” of the noise returned.
+The noiseDetail() function allows you to control the “roughness” or “detail” of the noise returned.
+Detailed noise is achieved by adding layers of noise together.

-Explore using noise by completing the following challenges in order.
+Explore the study examples above by completing the following challenges.

 .001.
 Try changing the first constant to